Whenever students ask me for advice on any aspect of their degree I feel as though my dream job came true.

 My professional background includes human resources, hospital administration, health education, organizational consulting, journalism, public relations, strategic planning, management, grant writing and business process improvement.
-I also served as an officer in the U.S. Navy where my duties included speech writing, magazine editing, recruiting, public affairs, and drug/alcohol counseling.

 My dream job is to be tour guide.
 Whenever students ask me for advice on any aspect of their degree I feel as though my dream job came true.

 - M.B.A., American International College